kamalkhadka/cma/readme.md

 ## Customer Management Application

 This application allows you to add a contact, delete a contact, and update a contact.
+It is built using Spring boot.

 # Endpoints